sitandr/typst-examples-book/src/basics/tutorial/functions.md

 ```

 ## Passing content, part II

 `````typ
 So, just to make it clear, when I write

 ```typ
 - #text(red)[red text]
 - #text([red text], red)
 - #text("red text", red)
+//      ^        ^
-  Quotes there mean a plain string, not a content!
+// Quotes there mean a plain string, not a content!
-  You can't use markup inside.
+// This is just text.
 ```

 It all will result in a #text([red text], red).